 Second, the deal represents a departure from the international architecture that has hitherto been respected – at least nominally – by European states, and has demonstrated the continent’s willingness to flout international norms and law related to refugee protection.

 “It has certainly stemmed the flow of migrants across the Aegean,” wrote Amnesty International, “but at considerable cost to Europe’s commitment to upholding the basic principles of refugee protection and the lives of the tens of thousands it has trapped on Greek islands.”

 Where do we go from here?

 The normalisation of the EU-Turkey deal poses a great risk to the future of refugee protection.
 It has, in essence, outsourced border control in exchange for cash and political gestures – and done so at great cost to refugees.
-It is highly important that we continue to monitor the situation in Greece and Turkey, particularly for refugees who are returned to the latter, and advocate for the immediate improvement of conditions and nullification of the deal.
+It is highly important that we continue to monitor the situation in Greece and Turkey, particularly for refugees who are returned to the latter, and advocate for the immediate improvement of conditions – on the Greek islands in particular – and nullification of the deal.

-For now, Help Refugees will continue to support those affected by the deal – in mainland Turkey and on the Greek islands.
+For now, Help Refugees will continue to support those affected by the deal.
 To help us help them, please donate here.
 Thank you.